Nongame, Exotic, Endangered, Threatened & Protected Species

 - No closed season.
 These animals may be hunted at any time by any lawful means or methods on private property.
 Public hunting lands may have restrictions.
 A hunting license is required.

-- ARMADILLOS: Possession and sale of live armadillos is restricted.
+- ARMADILLOS: Possession and sale of live armadillos is unlawful.

 - BOBCAT pelts sold, purchased, traded, transported or shipped out of state must have a pelt tag (CITES) attached.
 A pelt tag must be attached prior to being transported or shipped out of this state.
 Pelt tags may be obtained from any permitted bobcat pelt dealer, or TPWD Regional & Field Law Enforcement Offices.
 For additional information contact TPWD (800) 792-1112, menu 7, option 9 or (512) 389-4481.